Paeromopus paniculus: Distribution and habitat

 P. paniculus lives in the Sierra Nevada mountains of California, and has mainly been found within Yosemite National Park and other parts of Mariposa County.
 P. paniculus is the southernmost species of Paeromopus in the Sierra Nevada.
 Little is known of its ecology but P. paniculus has been found in moist microhabitats under dead logs and bark and is known to co-occur with Californiulus yosemitensis, another member of the Paeromopodidae, which is distinguished from P. paniculus by having a broad yellow dorsal stripe with a black line down the middle.

 Discovery

 Although formally described in 1997, the first specimens were collected as early as 1952.
-The holotype is a male collected in 1969 and housed in the Bohart Museum of Entomology at the University of California, Davis.
-The specific epithet (species name) paniculus means "tuft" in Latin, in reference to a tuft of small spines on the hind gonopods that distinguishes P. paniculus from its northern relative, P. eldoradus.
+The holotype is a male collected in 1969 and is housed in the Bohart Museum of Entomology at the University of California, Davis.
+The specific epithet (species name), paniculus, means "tuft" in Latin, referring to a tuft of small spines on the hind gonopods that distinguishes P. paniculus from its northern relative, P. eldoradus.